 Everybody Writes Day/Creativity: these days happen once every term, whereby the whole school engages in a themed approach to writing.
-This was done primarily to make writing enjoyable and exciting for a number of reticent writer.
+This was done primarily to make writing enjoyable and exciting.
 However, they have become an established method of how Parkside enhance the writing process with real-life experiences encouraging children to be successful writers.

 Curriculum Enrichment: as part of our curriculum topics relevant trips are organised or special visitors are invited into the school.
 These wider experiences help to enrich our children's lives and challenge them to aspire to be people who leave a mark on the world.
-We expect that all of our children at some point in their school life are involved in a community project, whether it is helping to litter pick in the community, singing and performing for local groups and care homes, visiting the elderly members of the community or working and studying alongside key stage 3 and 4 students at local high schools.
-This includes regular visits to the local high schools.
-Parkside has incredibly strong links with the high schools developing transitional work, visits and regular training taking place between the staff.
-This supports the transition from Primary School to Secondary School.
-The children in Year 5 have the opportunity to attend taster sessions in a number of subject areas.
-They also visit the High School with teachers and undertake a series of activities in Year 6.
-Visits to colleges and universities are also arranged to raise aspirations amongst our children.
+We expect that all of our children at some point in their school life are involved in a community project, whether it is helping to litter pick in the community, singing and performing for local groups and care homes, visiting the elderly members of the community.

 Forest School: The ethos of the Forest School concept which is based on respect and a right that children have to the outdoors and the natural world is fundamental to our school.
 Forest School practice allows children and staff to step out of the shadow and limitation of 'planned activities' and venture into the realms of the unplanned, unexpected and unlimited.
 This provides children with the opportunity to direct their own learning further supports our desire as a school to build resilience, risk and opportunities to problem solve.
 Forest School is timetabled every week.

 Family Learning: we value strong partnerships with parents and carers.
 There are many opportunities for families to learn about school life and learning throughout the year.
-We hold curriculum workshops where families learn about how their children are taught “Come and Watch me Learn” are extremely popular events where parents take part in learning and visit classrooms to see lessons being taught for themselves!
+We hold open door learning sessions once a week where families learn about how their children are taught “Stay and Solve” are extremely popular events where parents take part in learning and visit classrooms to see lessons being taught for themselves!
 Other activities include Phonics Workshops in Foundation Stage and KS1,

 Enrichment beyond the curriculum: At Parkside we believe in enrichment and extended services beyond the classroom.
-We recognise the need to provide affordable and safe child-care for all parents and therefore this provision will be available on opening.
-Parkside offers Before School and After School provision (7.30am until 6pm and includes a Breakfast Club)
+We recognise the need to provide affordable and safe child-care for all parents and therefore this provision is available.
+Parkside offers Before School and After School provision (7.30am until 6pm)

 Enrichment, extra-curricular opportunities: Last term in Parkside the majority of our children took part in at least one extra-curricular activity.
-We aim to provide a range of clubs which suit the needs of our individual children ranging from gardening club to street dancing.
+We aim to provide a range of clubs which suit the needs of our individual children ranging from debating club to dancing.
 Clubs and activities take place at lunchtime and after school.
-These are often over-subscribed and offer all children a wonderful opportunity to develop interests and skills.
+These are well attended and offer all children a wonderful opportunity to develop interests and skills.
 The schools use a range of external providers that bring expertise and specialism to our extra- curricular activities.
 Teachers and support staff also lead clubs each term which allows schools to offer a range of clubs throughout the week.
 These clubs are free to all children across the school.
-In addition, the school runs highly successful Homework and Booster Clubs, running both at lunchtime and after school.
+In addition, the school runs highly successful Homework and Booster Clubs, running both at lunchtime and before school.

 Knowing the facts is just not enough.
 We want our children to develop intellectually, solve problems creatively and manage complex challenges.
 A concept-based curriculum captures the innate curiosity of the child and allows them to make connections, developing structures in the brain for sorting and organising.